marko-espi/articles-alpha/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a little project that I build playing with ruby on rails.
+CRUD of articles (create, read, update, delete)

+Components:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies
+* Hosting Heroku

 * Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Database: postgresql

+### Link of the site: (https://blog-articles-alpha.herokuapp.com/)[https://blog-articles-alpha.herokuapp.com/]